Skip to main content

 • Testing and troubleshooting to ensure everything works as expected

-A DIY home security system typically includes some sort of cost savings, unless the cost of installation is included in a professional system.
-And some people just like the satisfaction that comes from self-installation.
+A DIY home security system typically includes some sort of cost savings, unless the installation fee is included in a professional system.

 With a professionally installed system, the security company sends out a technician to do all of the above.
 A huge benefit of professional installation is knowing that your security system components will all function properly.